pjux-dev/7juxio-mindwaves2/README.md

 # ABOUT

-This is the source code to build the 7juxio hypermedia app: Dream Manifestation Toolkit https://dmt.7jux.io
+This is the source code to build the 7juxio hypermedia app: MindWaves https://dmt.7jux.io

-You will need to add /videos the public directory: https://www.dropbox.com/scl/fi/i1my6pl6mz0wgid9kab6c/Add-to-public.zip?rlkey=jaqyge9f5vsi5gqb5tmmp4kb5&dl=0
+You will need to add /videos the public directory:

 # Getting Started with Create React App